robotlabs/pixi-shape-test/README.md

 main code is in pixiScene, where we have the logic, render shapes and keyboard / gui interaction.

 index.js load shapes data.

-app organize the main logic
+app.js organize the main logic

-pixiScene create pixi ( i leave )
+pixiScene.js create pixi ( i leave )